carlthewebmaster/project0/README.md

 This website contains information about Carl's music interests.

+Project Requirements:
+> Your website must contain at least four different .html pages, and it should be possible to get from any page on your website to any other page by following one or more hyperlinks.

 There are four pages on the site:
 * `index.html` - Home page with information on some musical genres that Carl likes.
 * `instruments.html` - Information on some of Carl's musical instruments.
 * `gear.html` - A listing of some of Carl's amplifiers and other gadgets.
 * `videos.html` - A few video and audio clips.

-Project Requirements:
-> Your website must contain at least four different .html pages, and it should be possible to get from any page on your website to any other page by following one or more hyperlinks.

-Status: Completed (see list above)

 > Your website must include at least one list (ordered or unordered), at least one table, and at least one image.